jenkinsci/electricflow-plugin/README.md

 -   Configuration Name: Specify the name to store this configuration, which is used to connect to the CloudBees Flow Server.

--   Server URL: CloudBees Flow Server URL
+-   Server URL: CloudBees Flow Server URL.

 -   REST API Version: CloudBees Flow Server Rest API Version